 A radial scar is a form of sclerosing duct hyperplasia.
 There is typically no solid, dense central tumor corresponding to the size of the spicules.
-But, often there are translucent, circular, or oval regions in the center of the radiating structure which gives the radial scar a characteristic ‘star-like’ appearance.
+But, often there are translucent, circular, or oval regions in the center of the radiating structure that gives the radial scar a characteristic ‘star-like’ appearance.

 Radial scars may indicate a disturbance in the breast tissue and more specifically between the stromal (supportive) and functional elements (lobules, ducts, etc), that can lead to the formation of scar tissue, or possibly to cancer.

-Women with a radial scar are thought to be at higher risk for breast cancer development, ranging from approximately 8% to 30%.
+Women with a radial scar are at a higher risk for breast cancer development.
+This increase in risk ranges approximately from 8% to 30%.

 Typically one of two stains is applied to the tissue: either hematoxylin-eosin or immunohistochemical actin.
-A finding of healthy myoepithelial cells in the histological workup excludes the diagnosis of tubular carcinoma.
+A finding of healthy myoepithelial cells in the histological work up excludes the diagnosis of tubular carcinoma.

-Differential diagnosis: ruling out tubular carcinoma by biopsy
+Differential diagnosis: Ruling out tubular Carcinoma by Biopsy

-The images below are histology slides of breast tissue, and show benign ducts within a sclerotic stroma, thus ruling out the possibility of tubular carcinoma.
+The images below are histology slides of breast tissue and show benign ducts within a sclerotic stroma, thus ruling out the possibility of tubular carcinoma.

 Hematoxylin-eosin, and staining actin

-Hematoxylin-Eosin is a type of stain, applied to the tissue, which makes things look a certain way under the microscope.
+Hematoxylin-Eosin is a type of stain, applied to the tissue which makes things look a certain way under the microscope.

-In both images above, the absence of any kind of abnormality affecting the epithelial lining of the tubules rules out tubular carcinoma, and confirms the diagnosis of radial scar.
+In both images above, the absence of any kind of abnormality affecting the epithelial lining of the tubules rules out tubular carcinoma and confirms the diagnosis of radial scar.